shlomif/shift_divmod/python-shift_divmod/code/README.part.rst

     base = 997
     shift = 1200
     modder = ShiftDivMod(base, shift)
-    # Or use:
+    # Alternative constructor which may require more
+    # work and eventualy calls the default constructor
-    # modder = ShiftDivMod.from_int(base << shift)
+    modder = ShiftDivMod.from_int(base << shift)

+    x = 10 ** 500
-    # same as divmod(x, (base << shift))
+    # Same as divmod(x, (base << shift))
     print( modder.divmod(x) )

 NOTES
 -----

-This was proposed as a proof-of-concept for a potential improvement for the built in cpython3 operations here: https://bugs.python.org/issue41487 but was rejected.
+The code from which this distribution has been derived, was proposed as a proof-of-concept for a potential improvement for the built in cpython3 operations here: https://bugs.python.org/issue41487 .
+However, changing cpython3 in this manner was rejected.